SharedCode/sop/README.md

 Check out the unit tests under "in_red_ck" folder to get idea how to specify the configuration for Cassandra and Redis.
 Also, if you want to specify the Cassandra consistency level per API, you can take a look at the "ConsistencyBook" field of the Cassandra Config struct.
 Each of the Repository/Store API CRUD operation has Consistency level settable under the "ConsistencyBook", or you can just leave it and default for the session is, "local quorum".

+Cache Duration
+You can specify the Redis cache duration by using the following API:
+  * in_red_ck/cassandra/SetRegistryCacheDuration(duration) - defaults to 12 hrs, but you can specify if needs to cache the registry "virtual Ids" differently.
+  * in_red_ck/cassandra/SetStoreCacheDuration(duration) - defaults to 2 hrs.
+  * in_red_ck/SetNodeCacheDuration(duration) - defaults to 1 hr.
+Definitely please do change if wanting different cache duration.
+The Redis cache is minimally used because our primary is Cassandra DB, which is a very fast DB.
+BUT yeah, please do change if wanting to benefit with bigger Redis caching. :)

 Below discussions are mostly achieved in this SOP V2 POC, I will update and move what ever details did not make it, e.g. the data driver for support of huge blobs to a future, V3 release section.

 SOP is a modern database engine within a code library.
 It is categorized as a NoSql engine, but which because of its scale-ability, is considered to be an enabler, coo-petition/player in the Big Data space.